Miami Film Festival

-At the intersection of cinema and art, the Miami International Film Festival (MIFF) rolls out the red carpet for some of the best characters in the world every spring.
-For the festival’s 32nd edition Ruxly was cast in the role of Creative Studio.
-Our content campaign was designed to drive awareness in the months leading up to the festival as well as excite and engage a new and younger audience.
+For the festival's 32nd edition Ruxly was cast in the role of Creative Studio.
+We developed a content campaign to drive awareness in the months leading up to the event as well as excite and engage a new and younger audience.

 Refreshing the brand aesthetic, tone and messaging to meet the caliber of its position as one of the top film festivals in the world, the work highlighted the 10 days of movies, music, arts, culture, parties and events that stretch across the city of Miami.

 Just as the festival’s brand needed a refresh, so did their technology, which was based on an outdated platform.
-We designed and coded a completely new site and ticketing system, now prepared to handle the new influx of moviegoers.
+We designed and coded a completely new site and ticketing system, campaign consistent and prepared to handle the new influx of moviegoers.

-Our team crafted a fresh identity inspired by Carl Jung’s 12 primary archetypes of the collective unconscious, including: The Hero, The Villain, The Sage, The Enchantress, The Rebel, etc.
+Our team crafted a fresh identity inspired by Carl Jung’s 12 archetypes of the collective unconscious, including: The Hero, The Villain, The Sage, The Goddess, The Best Friend, etc.